Databricks Zerobus Ingest — The Best Bus Is No Bus

 Automatic Recovery - Network issues are handled transparently by the SDK.
 It automatically reconnects on transient failures and resends unacknowledged records without requiring any application-level error handling code.

-Efficient Resource Management - Once data syncs successfully to Delta tables, Zerobus automatically cleans up Write Ahead Log (WAL) logs and metadata, freeing disk space for new data without manual intervention.
+Efficient Resource Management - Once data syncs successfully to Delta tables, Zerobus Ingest automatically cleans up Write Ahead Log (WAL) logs and metadata, freeing disk space for new data without manual intervention.

 Schema Management - Automatic validation against your Delta table schema catches data quality issues at ingestion time, preventing malformed data from entering your Lakehouse.